iterative/katacoda-scenarios/get-started/sharing/step3.md

 or `git checkout` to synchronize the data with the code.
 Along with `dvc push`, it provides a basic collaboration workflow, similar to `git push` and `git pull`, that facilitates sharing of data.

+**Note:** Similarly to `git pull`, `dvc pull` is actually a shortcut for `dvc fetch` and `dvc checkout`.
+The first one retrieves the missing data from the data storage to the cache, and the second one copies them from the cache to the workspace.